skeept/dotvim/pack/bundle/opt/localvimrc/README.md

 Clear all stored decisions made in the past, when the plugin asked about sourcing a local vimrc file.

+### The `LocalVimRCEdit` command

+Open the local vimrc file for the current buffer in an split window for editing.
+If more than one local vimrc file has been sourced, the user can decide which file to edit.

 ## Functions

 ### The `LocalVimRCFinish` command